-Local fare, like egg drop soup made from the treasures left by our girls in the henhouse, but when he wants to see me do my happy dance (which sadly, is a cross between the funky chicken and macarena), he brings home something special.
+Most days my husband and I stick to local fare, like egg drop soup made from the golden-yolked goodness our hens lay, but when he wants to see me do my happy dance (which sadly, is a cross between the funky chicken and macarena), he brings home something special.

 Like crab.
 And crab.
 Oh, and crab.